 - Written work

-We would like to see an essay you have written on a musical topic, and one marked music theory exercise (harmony or counterpoint) or an original composition.
-We will send out more specific information about what is required after the UCAS deadline.
+One essay on a musical subject, and one original composition or music theory exercise.
+We will send out more specific information about what is required after the UCAS deadline, but you will not need to write anything new specially for this.

 You will have two subject based interviews in Music, which can include a discussion of a selection of musical examples given to the applicant beforehand, and some aural dictation and/or basic counterpoint exercises.
 You may also be given a text to read in advance of one interview.